Top 8 Things to Know About Tennessee Residential Property Disclosure Law

 6. Sellers ARE required to update their disclosures before closing.
 Sellers must update to address any material changes that have taken place since the original date of disclosure, or to confirm to the buyer that the original form is still accurate.
 Tenn.
 Code.
 Ann.
 66-5-205.
 If you are the Buyer, you should not close on a home without seeing an updated Disclosure Form signed and dated by the Seller.

 7. Representations in the Disclosure Form are those of the Seller only, and not the Real Estate Agents.
 The Disclosure Act applies only to Sellers.
 An agent can’t be sued under the Disclosure Act for information contained in a Seller’s disclosure form unless the agent is a signatory.
 Tenn.
 Code.
 Ann.
 66-5-202; 66-5-208.
 However, real estate agents have certain disclosure duties pursuant to the Tennessee Real Estate Broker License Act of 1973.
-Under the Real Estate Broker License Act, a real estate agent is required to “[d]isclose to each party to the transaction any “adverse facts” of which the licensee has actual notice or knowledge.”
+Under the Real Estate Broker License Act, a real estate agent is required to “disclose to each party to the transaction any ‘adverse facts’ of which the licensee has actual notice or knowledge.”
 Tenn.
 Code Ann. § 62-13-403.
 What are adverse facts?
 Both Acts define adverse facts as conditions or occurrences generally recognized by competent agents that significantly reduce the structural integrity of improvements to real property or present a significant health risk to occupants of the property.
 Tenn.
 Code Ann. § 62–13–102(2); § 66–5–206.
 However, the definition of adverse facts found in the Real Estate Broker License Act also contains a third prong, for conditions or occurrences that “have negative impact on the value of the real estate.”
 Tenn.
 Code Ann. §62-13-102(2).
 See Ledbetter v.
 Schacht, 395 S.W.3d 130, 136 (Tenn.
 Ct.
 App.
 2012).

 8. Any lawsuit against a Seller for a misrepresentation in a Disclosure Statement must be filed within one (1) year.
 Any cause of action based directly on the disclosure law statutes will be lost if not filed within one (1) year from the date the buyer received the disclosure statement or the date of closing, or occupancy, whichever occurs first.
 Tenn.
 Code Ann. § 66-5-208.

-If there is “trouble in paradise” with your new home and you think the Seller or a Real Estate Agent made a misrepresentation concerning the home, speak with an attorney as soon as possible.
+If there is “trouble in paradise” with your new home and you think the Seller or a Real Estate Agent made a misrepresentation concerning the home, speak with our attorney as soon as possible.

 While a lawsuit is not always necessary to resolve a legal issue, remember there are deadlines within which to file a lawsuit, if necessary.
-An experienced litigation attorney can advise you of your options based on the particular facts of your situation.
+Our experienced litigation attorney can advise you of your options based on the particular facts of your situation.

-The attorneys at Patterson Bray are experienced litigation and contract lawyers.
+The attorneys at Patterson Bray PLLC are experienced litigation and contract lawyers.
 We understand real estate transactions and sales, and we know the disclosure laws applying to both home sellers and real estate agents and brokers in Tennessee.
 Call us today at (901) 372-5003.

 Additional RESOURCES: